InmaSA/expense-reports-payment-app/README.md

 2. Clone the project

-    We’ll download the code from its repository on BitBucket.
+    Download the code from this repository.

 3. Run the application